-LWJES, along with CCSD, is implementing grading reform during the 2021-2022 school year.
+LWJES, along with CCSD, began implementing grading reform during the 2021-2022 school year.
 This means that some components of the grading system will remain the same and some parts will be different.
 It is very important that parents and guardians not expect that elementary school grades today are the same as when they went to elementary school.
 We appreciate everyone approaching the grading system with a fresh pair of eyes and open minds.

 There are three categories for grades that you might see in the grade book.

 |Not for Grade (0%)||This is something that the teacher has recorded as information only in the grade book.
 This grade will not be calculated in the final grade.|

 |Formative (0%)||This is a grade that the teacher records as a check for understanding as a unit of study progresses.
 This grade will not be calculated in the final grade but is an important landmark on the path to mastery of a standard.|

 |Summative (100%)||This is a grade that the teacher records at the end of a unit of study as a measure of mastery of an objective and/or standard.
 Only summative grades will be calculated in the final grade as summative assessments are tests of student understanding and ability (i.e., mastery).|

 Think of items in the Not for Grade and Formative categories as the same as a sport or music practice.
 These are opportunities for students to learn and grow.
 In this example, the Summative category would be tasks like a sporting match or a musical performance.
 This is the opportunity for students to apply what they have learned and practiced and to show what they have achieved.

 As another example, think of the Not for Grade and Formative categories as stops on a road trip to a destination.
 These categories are the preparations for the trip and things that have to happen along the way.
 They are very important, but they are not the intended outcome of the road trip.
 In this example, the Summative category would be reaching the destination and putting all the planning and travel in action by enjoying the destination.